Transmon Architecture for Emission and Detection of Single Microwave Photons: Theory of operation

-The anharmonicity of $Q_{wx}$ is obtained by monitoring the reflected response of $Q_{wx}$ in the elastic or intermediate power regime while scanning a second coherent drive in frequency.
-When the frequency of the second drive sweeps through $|01\rangle\leftrightarrow |02\rangle$, it reduces the response from the drive probing the $|00\rangle\leftrightarrow |01\rangle$ transition.
-The physics of this measurement is related to electromagnetically induced transparency~\cite{Abdumalikov2010}.
-The anharmonicity $\nu_{wx}$ is $-169(2)$~MHz.
+The anharmonicity of $Q_{wx}$ is determined by monitoring the reflected response in the elastic or intermediate power regime while sweeping a second, independent frequency.
+When the frequency of the second drive is resonant with the $|01\rangle\leftrightarrow |02\rangle$ transition, the response of the primary probe is suppressed~\cite{Abdumalikov2010}.
+From this, we find the anharmonicity of $\nu_{wx}$ is $-169(2)$~MHz.

-We obtain the transition frequencies and anharmonicities of $Q_{cx}$ and $Q_{dx}$ with standard two-tone spectroscopy through the qubits' readout resonators~\cite{Krantz_apr2019} and report them in Table~\ref{tab:params}.
-The lifetime and coherence of $Q_{dx}$ is $T_1 = 81(35)\,\mathrm{\mu s}$ and $T_2 = 41(6)\,\mathrm{\mu s}$, measured at their upper sweet spots, and independent of $\phi_{px}$.
-We also found that $T_1$ and $T_2$ lifetimes were unchanged when the parametric drive $g_{px} = 0.584(6)\gamma_m$ was turned on for TED detection (so long as photons are not applied to $Q_{wx}$).
+The transition frequencies and anharmonicities (Table~\ref{tab:params} in Appendix~\ref{sect:device}) for $Q_{cx}$ and $Q_{dx}$ were characterized via standard two-tone spectroscopy~\cite{Krantz_apr2019} through their respective readout resonators.
+At its upper flux sweet spot, $Q_{dx}$ exhibits a lifetime $T_1 = 81(35)\,\mathrm{\mu s}$ and Hahn echo coherence $T_2 = 41(6)\,\mathrm{\mu s}$, both of which remain independent of the DTC static flux bias $\bar\phi_{px}$.
+Crucially, the lifetime and coherence are unaffected by the application of the parametric drive ($g_{px} = 0.584(6)\gamma_m$) during TED operation, provided no photons are actively incident on $Q_{wx}$.